blankly-finance/blankly-docs/content/en/utilities/utils.md

 ## `get_quote_asset(symbol)`

 Get the quote asset from the blankly trading pair.
+This will get the `USD` of `BTC-USD`.

 ### Arguments